golden-gecko/go-demo/README.md

 ## How to setup DNS

-Add following entries to hosts file:
+Add following entries to hosts file and points them to localhost or Docker network IP:

 - 127.0.0.1 api.com.gecko
 - 127.0.0.1 consul.com.gecko